Kapunata (Maltese Vegetable Stew)

 Ingredients

-- 1 large onion (150g), sliced
+- 1 large onion, sliced

 - 2 cloves garlic, minced

-- 2 red or green peppers (300g total), sliced
+- 2 green peppers, sliced

 - 2 tbsp capers, rinsed

-- 60g green olives (optional but traditional)
+- handful of black or green olives (optional but traditional)

-- Small handful fresh basil or parsley, chopped
+- small handful fresh basil or mint

 - Salt and black pepper to taste